What is Clinical Massage Therapy?

 3 min read

 In general, Massage Therapy is therapeutic in nature.
-Typically, the body’s tension, pain, discomfort and stress is reduced, usually in a calm and relaxed setting.
-On one hand, some people may have experienced a relaxation massage at a spa, focusing on stress reduction, alleviating tension, and overall well-being with Swedish massage, hot stone and aromatherapy.
-While this is immensely beneficial for the body and mind, Clinical Massage Therapy provides the same benefits but with a more specific focus on addressing existing acute or chronic health conditions, injuries or pain.
-This is best achieved by:
+On one hand, most people may have experienced a relaxation massage at a spa, focusing on stress reduction, alleviating tension using techniques such as Swedish or hot stone massage and aromatherapy.
+While relaxation based massage techniques are an essential foundational component of healing, a clinical massage therapy approach then adds a more specific focus on addressing existing acute or chronic health conditions, injuries or pain.

 🌿 Re-educating and maintaining soft tissue health for improved function